 We look forward to your adventure here at Wright-Locke Farm.
 In order to ensure a safe, informative, and fun experience, we request that program participants and visitors prepare for their time at the farm by reading this document.
 Adults, teachers, or chaperones should share relevant information with their children or students and their families prior to their program or visit.
-If you have any questions, please contact Rebekah Carter, Education Director, via email (rcarter@wlfarm.org).
-Please contact the Education Direct via cell phone (774-258-0536) in case of emergency.
+If you have any questions, please contact Erika Gorgenyi, Education Director, via email (FarmEd@wlfarm.org).